 - birth control pills

-- azole antifungal agents, including ketoconazole and itraconazole, which can treat certain fungal infections
+- azole antifungal agents, including ketoconazole and itraconazole

-- cimetidine, which reduces stomach acid and treats stomach ulcers, gastric reflux, and other digestive problems
+- cimetidine, which reduces stomach acid and treats digestive issues

 It is possible that Xanax could interact with some other medications and substances, including:

 - macrolide antibiotics, such as erythromycin and clarithromycin